ibm-cloud-docs/cloud-logs/agent/agent-helm-kube-deploy.md

       version: "1.4.0"  # required

     clusterName: ""     # Enter the name of your cluster.
 This information is used to improve the metadata and help with your filtering.

+    enableMultiline: true   # Set to true to enable multiline support.
+Notice the default parser is cri.

     env:
       # ingestionHost is a required field.
 For example: